kollective-networks/kltv.kombine/doc/api.md

 Returns: True if we can use it.
 False otherwise.

+##### M:Kltv.Kombine.Cache.IsIncludeCached(System.String)
+ Returns if the script is cached and it could be used.
+- includename: URI for the script to lookup in the cache<br>
+Returns: true if we've one copy there. false otherwise

+##### M:Kltv.Kombine.Cache.GetIncludeCached(System.String)
+ Get the include name from the cache to be used in source resolver.
+- includename: URI for the script<br>
+Returns: filename to use

+##### M:Kltv.Kombine.Cache.SetIncludeCached(System.String,System.String)
+ Set the include in the cache.
+- includename: URI origin of the script.<br>
+- content: Content of the script<br>
+Returns: The filename used to store it on the cache or empty if error.

 ##### M:Kltv.Kombine.Cache.LoadScriptCached(System.String)
  Load a cached script.
 - scriptname: Filename for the script to be loaded.<br>